 The 100 Day Project 2017: 100 Days of Poetry and Images

-This will take place from April 4th 2017 to July 12th 2017.
+This will take place from April 4th 2017 to July 12th 2017 – but I will be carrying on until I reach 100, no matter how long that takes.
 You can follow along with my weekly updates on the blog or on my Instagram feed, @destinyischoice – I will be posting an image and a poem, short or long, every day for 100 days.
 My aim is to challenge myself, to think of new ways to express myself using words and images, and to stretch my poetry skills.

 Project Ghibli is a joint blog and historical project between myself and my husband Dan, who blogs at Stray Dog Strut.
 We both share a love of Anime and Studio Ghibli in particular.
 We decided to watch every Studio Ghibli from from the first to the most recent; however, we decided to start before the formation of the studio itself, to explore how the directors – Hayao Miyazaki and Isao Takahata – begun their careers and how they developed their interests and styles.
 Project Ghibli is an active and ongoing project.